The latest information and inspiration.Subscribe

 In The Book of Discipline, ¶601 reads, “The purpose of the annual conference is to make disciples of Jesus Christ for the transformation of the world by equipping its local churches and by providing a connection for ministry beyond the local churches, all for the glory of God.”

-The BHECM also maintains and oversees the relationship between the Annual Conference and its four historically-related United Methodist colleges in Iowa:
+The BHECM also maintains and oversees the relationship between the Annual Conference and its three historically-related United Methodist colleges in Iowa: